Online Degrees & Certificates

 Foothill College's sociology program includes a range of courses that analyze sociological topics and enable students to develop and apply a "sociological imagination" or the ability to examine the broader connections between personal life, public issues and the social structure.
 Sociology, with its extensive scope of subject matter, provides a valuable major for a diverse range of career paths..

-The Associate in Art in Sociology for Transfer Degree (AA-T) is designed to prepare students to transfer to local California State Universities (CSUs).
-Students who complete the Associate in Art in Sociology for Transfer Degree will be ensured preferential transfer status to local CSUs for sociology majors and majors in related disciplines.
-The AA-T degree requirements will fulfill the lower division major requirements at many local CSUs.
-Students are advised, however, to meet with a counselor to assess the course requirements for specific local CSUs and to validate which CSUs are considered local.
+The Associate in Arts in Sociology for Transfer Degree (AA-T) is intended for students who plan to transfer and complete a bachelor's degree in Sociology and majors in a related discipline at a CSU campus.
+Students completing this program are guaranteed admission to the CSU system but not necessarily to a particular campus or major of choice.
+Students should consult with a counselor for more information on admission to specific universities and their transfer requirements as individual schools may require different or additional coursework to that listed for the Associate in Arts in Sociology for Transfer Degree.
 The AA-T degree will enable students to develop a strong foundation in social research methods, and understanding patterns of inter-personal behavior, and will also offer a wide variety of electives in sociology courses for students to develop a broad knowledge base of human social behavior.
 In addition, students will develop strong critical thinking, communication, and problem-solving skills that will prepare them for the requirements of upper division course work.

 Learn more about the program on the Sociology website.